La Liga round-up: Luis Suarez goal secures title for Atlético Madrid

 Luis Suarez celebrates scoring Atlético Madrid’s second goal during the La Liga match against Real Valladolid at Estadio Municipal Jose Zorrilla in Valladolid.
 Photograph: Angel Martinez/Getty Images

-Atlético Madrid pipped city rivals Real Madrid to the La Liga title on Saturday after Luis Suarez fired them to a 2-1 comeback win at Real Valladolid.
+Atlético Madrid pipped city rivals Real Madrid to the La Liga title on Saturday after Luis Suarez fired them to a 2-1 comeback win at Real Valladolid, which secured them the Spanish championship for the first time in seven years.

 Valladolid took a shock lead in the 18th minute when Oscar Plano slotted past Jan Oblak to complete a sweeping counterattack after Yannick Carrasco had lost control of the ball following an Atlético corner.